TimMilesCox/RTA1/rta/util.rta/README.txt

 	$

-There is a four word descriptor: word-count, checksum, 48-bit address
+There is a four word descriptor before each load string: word-count, checksum, 48-bit address

-The address may be relative to the start of executable space or some other load address, depending how your loader is
+The address may be relative to the start of executable space in the case of a ROM image, or to a dynamic load address

-A loader loading at a run-time-determined address would need to plug a vector bank with the program's own entry points and bank addresses.
-That's for loaders running on RTA1
+A loader loading at a run-time-determined address would need to plug a vector bank with the program's own entry points and bank addresses

-See the OS web page for the structure and use of the task vector bank

-	../rta.doc/smaragd7.html

-smaragd7.html is also available online from the emulated RTA1 web host

-The .bxl print above is the front of the 28K-word system image running on the emulated RTA1
+This fds24 readout is the start of the RTA1 smaragd7 system image

-The first descriptor says it has one word of code at absolute zero.
+The first 4-word descriptor describes one word of code at absolute zero.
 It's a jump instruction to absolute address 64

 11 instructions at location 64 initialise the interrupt stack pointer